Liberals call for federal election laws, packing the Supreme Court after voting rights loss

 Justices Stephen G. Breyer, a Clinton appointee, and Sonia Sotomayor, an Obama appointee, joined Justice Kagan’s dissent.

-The Democratic National Committee’s lawsuit originally launched in 2016 aimed to ease Arizona’s laws on ballot harvesting and other election conduct like assigned precinct voting.
+The DNC‘s lawsuit, originally filed in 2016, aimed to ease Arizona’s laws on ballot harvesting and other election conduct such as assigned precinct voting.

 A U.S. District Court ruled for Arizona, finding that the state’s regulations were not aimed at suppressing minority voters.

-The DNC argued that the laws disenfranchised Hispanic, Black and American Indian voters who had to wait in long lines at assigned precincts and may not have transportation to get to their polling locations.
+The DNC argued that the laws disenfranchised Hispanic, Black and American Indian voters who had to wait in long lines at assigned precincts and might not have transportation to get to their polling locations.

-The federal court decision against the DNC noted that about 99% of the minority voters cast ballots in the correct precinct.
+The federal court decision against the DNC noted that about 99% of the minority voters cast ballots in the correct precincts.

-The full U.S. Court of Appeals for the 9th Circuit reversed the lower court.
+The full 9th U.S. Circuit Court of Appeals reversed the lower court.
 It ruled that the state enacted laws with discriminatory intent and that Section 2 of the Voting Rights Act is violated when “more than a de minimis number of minority voters … are disparately affected.”

 “De minimis” refers to a number too trivial to merit consideration.